code-ninja/in-60-seconds/PITCHME.md

 +++
 @[Run dot Py]
 We will have this script run in the background for our slackbot to work.
-(We can also have this installed as a service)
+We can also have this installed as a service.
 ```Python
 # run.py
 from slackbot.bot import Bot